eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 </gc-start>
 ```

 At the start of the global cycle's increment, the amount of memory available in the heap is zero.
-In some cases, the amount of memory will be close to full, and in other cases, the memory will be full.
+In some cases, the heap will be close to full, and in other cases, the memory will be full.

 The next element `<allocation-stats>` shows a snapshot of how memory was divided up between application threads before the current cycle started.
-In this example WHAT SAY HERE?

 ```xml
 <allocation-stats totalBytes="524200" >
   <allocated-bytes non-tlh="0" tlh="524200" arrayletleaf="0"/>
 </allocation-stats>
 ```

+The `<allocation-stats>` element shows that there was very little allocation taking place.
+Global cycles are triggered due to an allocation failure, so the low memory allocation values are as expected.

 The following operations, each recorded by a `<gc-op>` element, run as part of the global cycle's increment: